-Employer luncheon

-Commute.org hosts an annual luncheon for San Mateo County Employers to "lunch and learn" from TDM industry professionals.

-Commuter Challenge
+Commute.org also coordinates several large-scale annual events in San Mateo County.
+The events include:

-During the months of April and May, Commute.org gives hundreds of prizes away to commuters who discover and use transportation options other than driving alone to work.

-Bike to Work Day
+- Employer Symposium an annual symposium for San Mateo County employers where TDM best practices and techniques are shared by industry professionals and employers who have successfully deployed programs. - Commuter Challenge during the months of April and May, Commute.org gives hundreds of prizes away to commuters who discover and use transportation options other than driving alone to work.
+Trips are logged on the STAR platform and reward recipients are selected at random from qualifying participants. - Bike to Work Day this event, typically held in early May, promotes bicycling as an alternative way to commute.

-Bike to Work Day promotes bicycles as a convenient way to commute to work.
 Commute.org is the county-wide coordinator, serving thousands of cyclists at dozens of Energizer Stations across San Mateo County.

+TDM Partnerships

+The entire Commute.org team is actively involved in transportation related programs throughout San Mateo County and the greater Bay Area region.
+The team collaborates with a wide range of public, private, and non-profit organizations that share the goal or reducing single occupancy commuting.